Buyer's guide · 2026Published July 16, 2026· Last verified August 16, 2026

-Best AI Agents Management Platforms in 2026: 7 Compared
+Best AI Agents Management Platforms in 2026: Ops & Registry Compared

-Managing AI agents is four jobs, not one: build them, deploy them, operate them and govern them.
-This guide compares seven platforms across all four — and is explicit that the vendor who builds agents best is rarely the vendor who governs a whole estate of them best.
+Managing AI agents is four jobs, not one: build them, deploy them, operate them and account for every one of them in a single registry.
+This guide compares seven platforms across all four — and is explicit that the vendor who builds agents best is rarely the vendor who runs a whole estate of them best.

 By mid-2026 most enterprises are not asking whether to build AI agents — they already have, on several platforms at once.
 The management problem is the one that followed: agents built in Copilot Studio, Salesforce, Vertex and LangGraph, plus a tail of homegrown crews, all running with real permissions and no single owner.
 This guide compares seven platforms across the full lifecycle a management team owns — build, deploy, operate, govern — rather than any one slice of it.